marsupialrex/Hello_World/README.md

   First time using GitHub.

-I'll make some real projescts.
+I'll make some real projects.